Source: 4Gamer

 4Gamer: In Gyakuten Kenji 2 there are both characters who return from the first game, but also who came from older Gyakuten games.
 How did you choose them?

 Yamazaki: Well, it was quickly decided we’d have Ichijō Mikumo appear again, as she is the heroine.
-As for Rō Shiryū (Lang Shi-Long), we didn’t manage to explain why he hated prosecutors, so we wanted to take on that challenge wit this game.
+As for Rō Shiryū (Shi-Long Lang), we didn’t manage to explain why he hated prosecutors, so we wanted to take on that challenge wit this game.
 And the Gyakuten series is of course also made for the Gyakuten series, so for each episode we think about who we might use.
 While we’re making the scenario, we use characters we think that could really fit perfectly in the story.

 Eshiro: It wouldn’t feel good if we’d just forced the characters in the game.
 We try to have them appear naturally in the game.”This is the story, so this character would be nice for this scene.”
 For this game, Yamano Hoshio (Frank Sahwit) fitted the bill for example.